Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

     +   Create an internet gateway.
     +   Create a route table.
     +   Add a route to the route table that directs 0.0.0.0/0 traffic to the internet gateway.
     +   Associate the route table with a subnet, which then becomes a public subnet.

+####    Task 5: Creating a security group for the application server